smashwilson/merge-conflicts/CONTRIBUTING.md

 Contributors are welcome!
-I'm a big believer in [the GitHub flow](http://guides.github.com/overviews/flow/), and the [Atom package contribution guide](https://atom.io/docs/latest/contributing) is a solid resource, too.
+I'm a big believer in [the GitHub flow](http://guides.github.com/overviews/flow/).

 Here's the process in a nutshell: